 Just because it’s less effective than its counterparts doesn't mean it's not doing anything for your skin—we are, at the end of the day, still dealing with a retinoid.
 Like its fellow retinoids, retinyl palmitate acts both on the surface and within deeper layers of the skin.

-Keeps pores clear: In speeding up cell turnover and acting as an exfoliant, it also helps unclog pores and keep them clear, which is why it's often found in acne treatments.
+- Keeps pores clear: In speeding up cell turnover and acting as an exfoliant, as previously mentioned, it may also help unclog pores and keep them clear, which is why it's often found in acne treatments.

 Retinyl Palmitate vs. Other Retinoids

 It's easy to look at retinoids on a scale of intensity: If prescription-strength retinoic acid packs a hardcore punch, then retinyl palmitate delivers more of a gentle tap.
 Retinoic acid is the only form that your skin can utilize, so if you're using it straight up, your skin gets it immediately.
 Retinyl palmitate, on the other hand, needs to undergo a conversion process.
 "Once it's absorbed into the skin, enzymes convert it to retinoic acid, the biologically active version that has the beneficial effects," says Lain.

 This process reduces its efficacy, which is why it's the least effective of the bunch (retinol and retinaldehyde also get converted to retinoic acid, but it's a more direct process, which makes them more intense).
 Still, the reduced potency is what makes it so much easier for your complexion to tolerate retinyl palmitate.
 If you have highly tolerant skin and/or want to see results ASAP, you may want to go for the strong stuff.
 But, if you're new to retinoids or have sensitive skin, retinyl palmitate is your best bet.